 update 2016 you can also go to google.cn/maps/, and can access maps, in English, via this URL.

 Gmail is out, so really that puts most people in the position of one option, which is to use a VPN or redirect your mail which would be somewhat of a hassle..

 Outlook is working OK, as is Yahoo Mail.

 Play Store for Android

 There are local alternatives to Play Store for Android but nothing comparable or perhaps none that offer the same level of trust.
 Another reason that makes VPN a necessity although there have been rumors of Google setting up an APP store in China, let’s hope.

-Using a VPN is the obvious solution but it’s far from a perfect one, if you’re flicking between local sites and foreign sites once logged into a VPN you’ll find local sites impossibly slow to load.
+Using a VPN is the obvious solution but it’s far from a perfect one if you’re flicking between local sites and foreign sites once logged into a VPN you’ll find local sites impossibly slow to load.
 Having VPN on your mobile and PC at least gives access to google maps, Facebook, Twitter and so many other English language sites.
 To be honest it’s staggering how many sites are blocked.

 I use Express at the moment on both mobile and laptop, usually works quite good, lots of server locations, and plays video OK, sometimes you may have to pause the video and let it load up before watching, downloading torrent files is OK too.
 The VYPR service from GoldenFrog works just as well and both services have simple and easy to use interfaces.

 The other solution is to learn to read local characters and switch to using local services.
 Good luck with that.

 So, I guess it’s a wait and see game as to whether Google returns to China….
 Many hope it can.